NeptuneMC/void-ui/README.md

 - **Static Components**\
   Components are small trees of other components and elements, which can be useful if the user needs to reuse parts of the ui multiple times.
-Static components can not have state and can't chane on certain events.
+Static components can not have state and can't change on certain events.
 - **Reactive Components**\
   Reactive components are like static components, but they can change their state and display something else based on an event.
 Reactive components are similar